ThoughtsForYourRAM/myNewWebsite/README.md

 ## Development

-For the best developer experience, we recommend using Visual Studio Code.
+For the best developer experience, I recommend using Visual Studio Code.
 Simply open the folder containing the HTML file in Visual Studio Code.

 ## Support